johntbush/mnemebot/readme.md

 Generate memes and troll your channel:

  /help - list commands
+ /create top_text,bottom_text,image - generates a meme
+ /check - checks the bots mood
- /create top_text,bottom_text,image - generates a meme.
-The image can be a tag or a url /add tag image_url - adds a new image to meme repo /list - lists meme tags
+ /add tag image_url - adds a new image to meme repo /fadd domain - adds a new domain to foe list
- /tadd key:response - adds new key,values to match against when searching messages (include urls and links to menes) /del key - remove key from scrubber
+ /tadd key:response - adds new key,values to match against when searching messages (include urls and links to menes) /list - lists meme tags
+ /say - use in private chat with bot, to post messages in group channel /score duration - day, month, all (default).
+Shows points per user.
+ /del key - remove key from scrubber
  /dump prints out known keys in the message scrubber /podesta args | /pod args - generate link to search podestra emails /hrc args - generate link to search hrc emails

  Inline Options:
  @MnemeBot create - give a quick link to have a private chat with the bot